makii42/ebm/README.md

 - Clone it
 - Create ```config/prod.json``` to add your jenkins configuration
+    - if you want to use multiple environments, just pass `APP_ENV` in into PHP environment
 - Set up apache with PHP to point to ```htdocs```
 - DONE!